abayomi185/simple-pump-and-dump-bot/README.md

 > USE THIS SCRIPT AT YOUR OWN RISK.
 This script offers no guarantee.
 I assume no risk from your use of this software.
 No part of this script and repo constitutes financial advice.

+Simple to use, configurable Pump and Dump Bot for [Binance](https://binance.com) Cryptocurrency Exchange

 ## Installation

 Install Python3 and pip